|

 و لا طريق إليه إلا == سلمان ذو القوة المتين

-- One is not considered a Nusairi unless he vows
+- An Alawi is not considered an Alawi unless he

-not to expose the principles of his religion (Taqqiya) and he learns what are
+or she vows not to reveal the principles of his religion and learns what are

-being Adam and the meaning being Sebit and the name being Yaqub and the meaning
+being Adam and the meaning being Sebit, and the name being

-being Yusuf and try to infer this from the Quran.
-Yacub was noting but a name
+being Joseph and try to infer this from the Quran.
+Jacob was nothing but a name

 who could not surpass his position for he said: " I will ask for you My Lord for

-forgiveness" , while Yusuf said: " this day let no reproach be (cast) on you"
+forgiveness", while Joseph said: " this day let no reproach be (cast) on you"

 and he did not depend on any other in this matter because he knew that he is the

 god who can do what he wants.
-Also Musa is the name and Yousha (Joshua) is the
+Moses is the name and Joshua is the

-only to this to her Lord.
-And Ali is the meaning while Prophet Muhammad pbuh is
+only do this to her Lord.
+Similarly, Ali is the meaning while Prophet Muhammad

 the name he created from his own light.